kscalelabs/skillit/README.md

 A package that lets you chef up new skills for KOS-compatible robots

 > ⚠️ **Warning**
- This package is under development and currently only supports joint playback.
+ This package is under development and currently only supports joint skills.

- For hackathon purposes, we've added a few recipe scripts in the [recipes](skillit/recipes) directory.
-They are not a good example of making modules.
-Instead, see the [play](skillit/play/) and [record](skillit/record) modules in the skillit package (`skillit/skillit`).

 ## Installation